6 Career Questions and Answers That’ll Help You Grow As A Professional

 1. “If someone isn’t feeling fulfilled anymore by his or her career, what are the next steps that he/she should take?” -Anonymous

-Best answer from Paul Rivera
+Best answer from Paul Rivera, co-founder and CEO of Kalibrr:

 “There are a couple ways to approach it – you could immediately quit and take a break to understand what role might give you more fulfillment and that align with your personal goals, provided you have the means to support yourself.
 If you don’t, then I advise you to spend the time while you’re still working speaking to people in areas you might be interested in so that you can smoothly transition into that new role.”